 2. Production Costs

-Because your product’s moisture content is partially dependent on the humidity levels and temperature of the environment it’s stored in, your product’s moisture content can change every time it’s packed and shipped somewhere new.
-To help mitigate this, and to create a consistent product from the production line all the way to the end-user, it’s essential that your packaging helps keep your product in equilibrium at every stage.
-If your packaging properly protects your product, you won’t have to refund customers or wholesalers, or lose customers who are dissatisfied with your product and packaging conditions.
-That being said, it’s also important that you find the right balance between spending too much money and properly protecting your product, as it’s easy to go overboard with unnecessary layers of packaging.
+Because your product’s moisture content is dependent in part on the humidity levels and temperature of the environment it’s stored in, it’s levels can change every time it’s packed and shipped somewhere new.
+To avoid this, your packaging must keep your product in equilibrium at every stage.
+If your packaging properly protects your product, you won’t have to refund customers or wholesalers when they receive damaged goods.
+You’ll also protect your brand from negative word-of-mouth.

 5. Product Quality and Integrity